sixkey/py-scripts/viminidb/README.md

 ### drop _table_name_?

-If a table name is provided, drops the table with said name, otherwise drops the input table, either-way returns None.
+If the _table_name_ is provided, drops the table with said name, otherwise drops the input table, either-way returns None.

 ### rename _table_name_ _col_1_name_ _col_2_name_ ...